kosl/ihipp-examples/docs/week3.md

 ### MPI

-## V:Introduction to week 3
+## V:Introduction to Chapter 3

-Message Passing Interface (MPI) presented in this week will introduce communicators and how processes communicate messages.
+Message Passing Interface (MPI) presented in this Chapter will introduce communicators and how processes communicate messages.
 Sending and receiving messages can be used in one-to-one communication.
 One-to-many broadcast and scatter messages can be distributed and collected back with reduce and gather operations.
 All these collective operations, that are frequently used, are provided with the MPI library.
 We will present differences of those MPI functions through many examples and execises that you may explore further.

 ## 1.1 V: Communicator in MPI

-In the introduction to MPI in the first week we already saw the simple exercise of 'Hello world'.
+In the introduction to MPI in the first Chapter we already saw the simple exercise of 'Hello world'.
 Yet, in order to actually write some useful applications, we will need to learn some basic routines.

 To start we need to understand what is a communicator in MPI.
 As we launch MPI, the entire environment puts all the processes and the cores that are involved in this application and binds them together in what is referred to as a 'communicator'.
 A communicator is like a set that binds all the processes together and corroborates that only the processes that are together in an application can communicate with each other.
 The default communicator that we will use most often is the